foam-framework/foam2/src/foam/nanos/rope/README.md

 One of the key defining features that makes the ROPE algorithm's authorization so versatile and configurable is the transitivity it gains from its nature.
 An abstract example being some object ***A*** attempting to perform an operation on some other object ***C***.
 Although ***A*** may not be directly related to ***C***, it may be related to some intermediate object ***B*** which is itself related to object ***C***.
 Given the correct configuration of the ROPEs on these two relationships; object A can be granted certain permissions toward object ***C*** through its relationship to object ***B***.

 More generally this applies for properties themselves within the objects and the relationships between them.
-ROPE allows you to work at both the property level when it comes to authorization for much needed simplicity in acheiving fine-grained controll.
+ROPE allows you to work at both the property level when it comes to authorization for much needed simplicity in achieving fine-grained control.

 &nbsp;